adombowsky/adombowsky.github.io/_pages/publications.md

 * [Github Repo](https://github.com/adombowsky/CLAMR).

 ## Ongoing Work
-Dombowsky, A. and Dunson, D. B. (2024+).
+Dombowsky, A. and Dunson, D. B. (2025+).
 Hierarchical directed Dirichlet networks for discrete graphical modeling. *Working Paper*.

+Meng, J., Dombowsky, A., and Dunson, D. B. (2025+).
+Kernel robust Bayesian clustering in high dimensions. *Working Paper*.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>